seraphlabs-ca/SentenceMIM-demo/README.md

 ## Results Summary

-In what follows we summarize the results this code produce.
+In what follows we summarize the results this code can produce.
 For qualitative results we show best performing MIM model (i.e., sMIM (512) ), and compare it to best performing VAE (i.e., sVAE (16) ), and to VAE with same dimensionality, sVAE (512) which suffers from collapsed posterior.